MicrosoftDocs/win32/desktop-src/IndexSrv/iscopeadm.md

 ---
 title: IScopeAdm interface
-description: Manages a scope definition for a catalog within Indexing Service. ms.assetid: '6958c7b7-642d-41a6-a84a-fa09df4ce1bb'
+description: Manages a scope definition for a catalog within Indexing Service. ms.assetid: 6958c7b7-642d-41a6-a84a-fa09df4ce1bb
+keywords:
+- IScopeAdm interface Indexing Service
-keywords: ["IScopeAdm interface Indexing Service", "IScopeAdm interface Indexing Service , described"]
+- IScopeAdm interface Indexing Service , described
 topic_type:
 - apiref
 api_name:
 - IScopeAdm
 api_type:
 - COM
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IScopeAdm interface

 \[Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.\]

 Manages a scope definition for a catalog within Indexing Service.
 Use scope objects to force rescans and modify logon information for remote scopes.
 A scope defines a path to a local, remote, or virtual directory.
 You can create scope objects through the [**AddScope**](icatadm-addscope.md), [**GetScopeByPath**](icatadm-getscopebypath.md), or [**GetScopeByAlias**](icatadm-getscopebyalias.md) methods of [**ICatAdm**](icatadm.md).